smorad/um_cisc_7026/lecture_12_transformers.typ

 We can use them for the same tasks as CNNs and RNNs #pause
 - Classification and regression of images, text, etc #pause

-But today, I want to focus on the most exciting way to use transformers
+But today, I want to focus on the most exciting way to use transformers #pause

 Using transformers as *generative models*